-The Asset Investment Reserve currently stands at £2m, the use of which is subject to Council approval.
-Part of the Reserve has been set aside to purchase strategic properties.
+The Asset Investment Reserve currently stands at £1.4m, the use of which is subject to Council approval.
+Part of the Reserve has been set aside to purchase strategic properties and is includes in the Asset Review Business Plan.
 The reserve also includes £1m built up from contributions from the Industrial Estates capital programme.
-The capital programme agreed by Council in February 2011 agreed the use of part of this £1m to fund improvements to Industrial Estates totalling £1.638million.
+The capital programme agreed by Council in February 2012 agreed the use of part of this £1m to fund improvements to Industrial Estates.